mohsen-azimi/ros_autonomous_slam/README.md

 ```
 The RVIZ Window shows the robot's local map construction using its Laser sensors with respect to the Global Map previously constructed in Step 2 with help of a cost map.
 ### Setting Goal in the RVIZ Window
-- Firs estimate the initial Pose i.e locating the real robot location with respect to the Map.
+- First estimate the initial Pose i.e locating the real robot location with respect to the Map.
 This can be set in the RVIZ window itself using the **2D Pose Estimate** and pointing and dragging the arrow in the current robot's locaion and orientation.<br />
 ![Nav](media/2d_pose_button.png)
 - An GOAL point can be set in the RVIZ window itself using the **2D Nav Goal** option which will be available in the top window tab.This allows you to set a goal point in the map within the RVIZ environment, then the robot automaticals performs the path palnning and starts to move in its path.<br />
 ![Nav](media/2d_nav_goal_button.png)